1. Cultural policy system

 Public responsibilities for cultural affairs have been re-allocated by sector to different institutions or bodies.
 Depending on the allocated tasks and responsibilities, different models of institutions or partnerships have been adopted.

 In 2002, the federal museums (as well as the Austrian National Library) were outsourced and since then managed as private law entities.
 They are owned by the federal state, who allocates the legally determined public subsidies.
-To better support their strategic alignment, a Bundesmuseen-Service-GmbH(as of 2020) provides strategic and planning aid.

 The umbrella organisation of the Austrian federal theatres is the Bundestheater-Holding, (since 1999) owned and controlled by the state.
 The theatres are legally independent and the holding is responsible for the strategic management and the financial hedging according to the cultural policy mission.